damienbod/AspNetCoreNlog/README.md

 ```

 Now a nlog.config file is created and added to the project.
 This file contains the configuration for NLog.
-In the file, the targets for the logs are defined as well as the rules, which logs are sent where.
-An internalLogFile is also defined, so that is something is wrong with the logging configuration, you can find out why.
+In the file, the targets for the logs are defined as well as the rules.
+An internal log file is also defined, so that if something is wrong with the logging configuration, you can find out why.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>